dspringuel-va/blog-posts/kubernetes/README.md

 #### Other

 There are many other resources that will spin up new pods.
-Let's talk a few of them.
+Let's talk about a few of them.

 *Job*

-A job is almost the
+A Job is almost the same resource than a Pod.

-- CronJob
-- DaemonSet
-- StatefulSet
+Usually, a Pod needs to run continuously.
+When it fails, the general use case for it is to be brought back to life, usually by a ReplicaSet.

+However, there are some case where a pod would normally execute and terminate successfully.
+In those case, the pod shouldn't be spinned up again, since it was a one time execution.
+The Job resource was created especially for that purpose.

+The Job will run a pod until it finishes successfully.
+If the pod fails for any reason (the node crashed, etc), it will reschedule it to run again.

+Furthermore, it is possible to setup a job to run many times the pods, sequentially or concurrently (or both).

+*CronJob*

+A CronJob is the exact same thing than a Job, except the fact that is possible to schedule the running time of the pod in time.

+At approximately the schedule time, the CronJob simply creates a Job resources, which in turn takes care of running the pod.

+*DaemonSet*

+The DaemonSet is a resource similar to the ReplicaSets.
+Instead of specifying the number of replicas to run, the DaemonSet makes sure that a single pod runs on every node in the cluster.

+This is useful for example to monitor the node itself, or to run system wide operations.

 ### Services